Bartoli, Pietro (1635-1700; Italian)

 State Library of Victoria [RARESEF 913.37 C34]

-This book provided the first complete published record of the continuous narrative frieze.
-The 199 engravings were produced on the basis of casts of the frieze commissioned in 1669 by Louis XIV, who financed the erection of scaffolding for the purpose, and to whom this book is dedicated.
+This book provided the first complete published record of the column, particularly notable for its continuous narrative frieze.
+The 199 engravings were produced on the basis of casts commissioned in 1669 by Louis XIV, who financed the erection of scaffolding for the purpose, and to whom this book is dedicated.
 Explanatory texts by Bellori are included in the book.

 Bartoli worked in Rome, and produced prints of many Roman monuments, including Nero’s Domus Aurea, which he excavated (c.1660).

-[photo: engraving showing the top of the column, from copy in the RA (c)]
+[photo: engraving showing the top of the column, from copy of Bartoli’s book in the RA (c)]

 1861 MPL cat., p.29